lexiismadd/CodeProject.AI-HomeAssist-ObjectDetect/README.md

 # CodeProject.AI Home Assistant Object Detection custom component

-## This version has been updated to fix the issue with "ANITALIAS" command being deprecated in Pillow >= 10 in latest HomeAssistant (as of 06/08/2023)
+## This version has been updated to fix the issue with "ANTIALIAS" command being deprecated in Pillow >= 10 in latest HomeAssistant (as of 06/08/2023)

 This component is a direct port of the [HASS-Deepstack-object](https://github.com/robmarkcole/HASS-Deepstack-object) component by [Robin Cole](https://github.com/robmarkcole).
 This component provides AI-based Object Detection capabilities using [CodeProject.AI Server](https://codeproject.com/ai).